Updated June 2023

 In this article, I will cover the following:

-The reason why some people think that email warm up is a good idea is because most email service providers will think that a sudden increase in email volume from a new email address is suspicious, causing your emails to go to the spam folder.
+The reason why some people think that email warm up is a good idea is because most email service providers will think that a sudden increase in email volume from a new email account is suspicious, causing your emails to go to the spam folder.

 The short answer is no.